Cork-Software-Crafters/harness-engineering-kata/README.md

 ```

 ### Step 4: Iterate to improve the Agent Instruction File
 Update the *AGENTS.md* file with additional information about your preferences for test design.
-For example, you might want it to use a particular test framework or assertions library like AssertJ.
+For example, you might want it to use a particular test framework or assertion library (e.g., AssertJ), name tests in a certain way, test only public methods, or also write acceptance tests.
-Or you could add new rules like: "When a new model or data class is added, make sure is in a separated file."

 Repeat the process of reverting the code (while keeping your changes in the AGENTS.md file) and use a new context window with the same prompt every time until the code it writes has good enough tests.